 It is common for organizations to change their branding over time as their market and target audiences evolve.
 It is essential to make sure your website offers users the same look and feel as they navigate through each platform, from your website to social media and more.

 Having consistent branding helps to visually reinforce your organization into a visitor’s mind, as well as provide a feeling of comfort, approval, and trust.
 These positive feelings go a long way toward converting visitors into leads and leads into conversions.

 2. Your Website is Difficult to Navigate

 Your website’s navigation is a critical element to its success.
-It works to inform visitors where they are, where they have been, and show them where to go.
+It works to inform visitors where they are, and where they have been, and show them where to go.
 Having a disconnect at any level of a user’s journey can lead to confusion, frustration, and website abandonment.
 This often leads to a decrease in sales and returning visitors, along with an increase in frustrated users and high bounce rates.